 One of the best things about the Smugdesk 1839 is its mesh back design.
 If you use your chair for extended periods of time, you know just how sweaty and hot you can get because of your chair.
 The mesh design combats overheating by allowing air to flow more freely between you and the chair.
 And while mesh doesn’t offer as much firm support as a fully cushioned chair, the breathability is worth it.
 Plus, this Smugdesk office chair includes built-in lumbar support for that extra bit of back support you need for full comfort.

 Unfortunately, this chair isn’t as adjustable as we’d like to see.
 You can of course adjust seat height and control the chairs tilt, but you won’t be able to adjust the backrest or the arm rests.
 We also found that the design of the arms rests can restrict leg movement a little bit.
 If you like to spread out while sitting in your office chair, you might find this design aspect a little annoying.
 The Smugdesk office chair is also one of the most lightweight chairs on our list, making it easier to move around and assemble.
+If you want to feel better in your chair, read about the best office chair for lower back pain.

 #4 Furmax Mid-Back Mesh – Best Value/Best Lumbar SupportWHY WE LIKE IT: The Furmax Mid-Back mesh office chair is built with ergonomics in mind with its unique lumbar support system built into the back of the chair.
 If you’re looking for a chair solely for good back support, this would be a good choice.